 And we would like to propose to you five places in Sri Lanka where you can find rest and relaxation from the high point of summer/winter, but also explore the roots from which modern Sri Lanka has grown.

-Sri Lanka in July Itinerary Idea
+Sri Lanka in July in 2021 Itinerary Idea

 The oldest of the capital cities of the three most important periods in the history of Sri Lanka today has a designation as a UNESCO World Heritage Site.